Skip to content

 Bitcraze offers an entire ecosystem of drones, radios and expansion decks, but for this course you only need three of them(1).
 These devices form the drone you will program, communicate with and fly throughout the course.

-- These components are also available as a complete bundle from Bitcraze: the STEM Bundle – Crazyflie 2.1 Brushless.
+1. These three components are also available as a complete bundle from Bitcraze: the STEM Bundle – Crazyflie 2.1 Brushless.

 Crazyflie 2.1 Brushless